-1. Re-purpose an Empty Coffee Pod
+1. Repurpose an Empty Coffee Pod

 2. Put a Lid to Good Use

 To do this, place the lid so that it lies flat on the bottom of the bathtub.
-Create a stronger seal by dampening the bottom of the lid and pressing firmly as you begin filling the tub.
-The weight of the water should eventually help keep the lid in place.
+If you notice that water is still draining despite the lid being the right size, create a stronger seal by dampening the bottom of the lid and firmly pressing it as you begin filling the tub.
+Once the tub fills a little, let go.
+The weight of the water should help keep the lid in place.

 3. The Plastic Bag Trick

 Create a makeshift drain plug using a washcloth or small sponge inserted into a small plastic bag.
 Twist a wet washcloth tightly or wet a sponge that has been rolled to fit the drain.
 Place the cloth or sponge inside a plastic sandwich bag.
 Squeeze as much air out as you can and zip it closed or use a rubber band to secure it.
 Stuff the bag into the drain.
 The material should expand to snugly fill the hole, and the plastic bag will prevent water from escaping down the drain.
-Alternatively, fill a zipper plastic bag with water, seal it, and place it over the drain.
+Alternatively, fill a zippered plastic bag with water, seal it, and place it over the drain.

 When using this method, make sure that your plastic bag and the cloth or sponge inside of it are large enough that they won’t go down the drain.
 A tub that won’t hold water is frustrating, but a tub that can’t drain is a much bigger issue.